PipedreamHQ/docs/docs/workflows/events/README.md

 - [Email triggers](/workflows/steps/triggers/#email) execute your workflow on inbound emails.

-- [SDk triggers](/workflows/steps/triggers/#sdk) execute your workflow on requests made from the Pipedream SDK.

 <!--
  `$event` contains data from the HTTP request and Pipedream-provided metadata.
 For example, `$event.body` contains the HTTP payload; `$event.headers` contains the HTTP request headers.